 What is web navigation?

-Web navigation determines how easy it is for users who land on your website to find the information they’re looking for.
+Web navigation or web navigate determines how easy it is for users who land on your website to find the information they’re looking for.
 It involves things like your website’s internal search functionality, its overall web design, and navigational links such as its main menu.
 In short, web navigation can be summed up as all the clickable links and features on your website that help users to flip between your web pages and navigate your content.

 #1 Find out how your audience navigates your website